zapata-engineering/orquestra-sdk/docs/guides/mlflow.rst

 -------------------

 MLflow artifacts must be written to a file before being uploaded to an MLflow tracking server.
-The problem is: it's not always obvious what's a suitable local directory for writing such files, especially on the remote runtime.
+However, it's not always obvious what is and is not a suitable local directory for writing such files, especially on the remote runtime.
-The Workflow SDK provides a ``get_temp_artifacts_dir()`` utility.
+To address this, the Workflow SDK provides a ``get_temp_artifacts_dir()`` utility.
 This function can be used in any execution environment (local, Studio, CE) and will return an appropriate directory for storing temporary files, suitable for use with MLflow.

 .. literalinclude:: ../examples/tests/test_mlflow_utilities.py